Home

 Striped Drimiopsis

-This a close look at an awesome, new Striped Drimiopsis.
-This striking Hyacinth relative was recently discovered in the hills of South Africa, and it hasn't been given a species name yet.
+Welcome to an awesome, new Striped Drimiopsis.
+This striking Hyacinth relative was discovered fairly recently in the hills of South Africa.
 Most Drimiopsis plants have small leaves with spots, but this one has oversized leaves with bold stripes, creating a terrific visual show.
+It might be a large form of Drimiopsis crenata, or it may be a new species.
 It is a choice houseplant that happens to be easy to grow!

 Striped Drimiopsis 'Kampersrus'